 - Staff, student, parent, and community involvement

 Successful completion of a baccalaureate degree from an accredited college or university – The degree must be verified on official transcripts sent by the awarding institution directly to Acacia University.
 Mail or secure electronic delivery is accepted.
 International applicants: applicants submitting transcripts from non-US institutions must have their transcript evaluated by a National Association of Credential Evaluation Services (NACES) member agency.
 This requirement does not apply to international applicants who received a degree from a US college or university.

-- English language competency – Applicants whose first language is not English and who do not have a master’s degree from a university in which instruction is conducted in English must provide evidence of English proficiency by submitting their TOEFL (Test of English as a Foreign Language) score.
-Doctoral applicants must demonstrate college-level proficiency with a minimum score of 550 on the paper-based Test of English as a Foreign Language (TOEFL PBT) or 80 on the Internet-Based Test (iBT).
+English language competency – Applicants whose first language is not English and do not have a master’s degree from a university in which instruction is conducted in English must provide evidence of English proficiency.

-- Verification of a teaching position or access to classrooms – The position must be verified by a letter on school letterhead from an administrator of the school to which the student is practicing or has access.
+Verification of a teaching position or access to classrooms – The position must be verified by a letter on school letterhead from an administrator of the school in which the student is practicing or has access.